benwr/ankdown/README.md

 the back of the card, and subsequent fields can contain whatever you want them to (all fields after the second are optional).

-Each of the double `%%` signs represent a card boundary.
+Each of the `---` (or double `%%`) signs represent a card boundary.

-The tool only needs the `%` signs to be alone on their own lines, but most markdown editors will work better if you separate them from other text with empty lines, so that they're treated as their own paragraphs.
+The tool only needs these separators to be alone on their own lines, but most markdown editors will work better if you separate them from other text with empty lines, so that they're treated as their own paragraphs.